 In a blunt trauma, ruptures are most common at the insertions of the intraocular muscles where the sclera is thinnest.

-If intraocular contents are visualized at clinical examination, a diagnosis of a ruptured globe can be obvious.
+If intraocular contents are visualised at clinical examination, a diagnosis of a ruptured globe can be obvious.

 CT findings that can be present in a globe rupture include 1: